TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/virtualmachine-restarts-rca-nodereboot-hardware-general-pcie-error.md

 The Hardware Engineering team is working on the following long-term fixes to reduce the impact of these errors:

 - Azure is continually working with manufacturers to identify and prevent failures through improvements in PCIe functional tests
-- Improved BMC logging monitoring providing better more accurate failure signatures to reduce or avoid impact to customers due to PCIe card failures
+- Improved logging providing better more accurate failure signatures to reduce or avoid impact to customers due to PCIe card failures
 - Improvements to failure prediction telemetry and tighter restrictions to approved PCIe card vendors
 <br>